LESS WELFARE DEPENDENCY

 Under our plan, those on welfare affected by drugs and alcohol will now be required to undertake available treatment.

-If it is refused, we will no longer accept drug and alcohol use as a legitimate excuse for missing appointments or activities.
+If it is refused, we will no longer accept drug and alcohol use as a legitimate excuse for missing appointments or activities that help them find work.

-From 2018, we are also seeking to trial random drug tests for 5,000 new recipients of Newstart and Youth Allowance in three locations - Canterbury Bankstown (NSW), Logan (QLD) and Mandurah (WA).
+We are also seeking to trial random drug tests for 5,000 new recipients of Newstart and Youth Allowance in three locations - Canterbury Bankstown (NSW), Logan (QLD) and Mandurah (WA).
+Unfortunately, legislation is being blocked by Labor in the Senate.

 CASHLESS WELFARE CARDS

-The Coalition Government is trialling cashless welfare cards, which work like regular bank cards, except they cannot be used for gambling or alcohol products, or to withdraw cash.
+The Liberal and Nationals Government is trialing cashless welfare cards, which work like regular bank cards, except they cannot be used for gambling or alcohol products, or to withdraw cash.

-Taxpayers have saved $1.4 billion during the last 18 months, from a Coalition Government crackdown on welfare fraud and non-compliance.
+Taxpayers have saved $1.4 billion during 18 months (to December 2017), from a Government crackdown on welfare fraud and non-compliance.

-We have increased checks through data matching to over 600,000 every year - half a million more than when Labor were in government (2012-13).
+We have increased checks through data matching to over 600,000 every year.
+This is half a million more than when Labor was in government (2012-13).

 The majority of job-seekers do the right thing by actively looking for work.